-An important benefit of working with tiny images is that it becomes practical to store and manipulate datasets orders of magnitude bigger than those typically used in computer vision.
-Correspondingly, we introduce, and make available to researchers, a dataset of 79 million unique $32\times32$ color images gathered from the Internet.
-Each image is loosely labeled with one of 75,062 English nouns, so the dataset covers a very large number of visual object classes.
-This is in contrast to existing datasets which provide a sparse selection of object classes.
-In this paper we will study the impact on having very large datasets in combination with simple techniques for recognizing several common object and scene classes at different levels of categorization.
+An important benefit of working with tiny images is that it becomes practical to store and manipulate data sets orders of magnitude bigger than those typically used in computer vision.
+Correspondingly, we introduce and make available to researchers a data set of 79 million unique 32×32 color images gathered from the Internet.
+Each image is loosely labeled with one of 75,062 English nouns, so the data set covers a very large number of visual object classes.
+This is in contrast to existing data sets that provide a sparse selection of object classes.
+In this paper, we will study the impact on having very large data sets in combination with simple techniques for recognizing several common object and scene classes at different levels of categorization.

-The paper is divided in three parts.
-In Section 2 we establish the minimal resolution required for scene and object recognition.
-In Sections 3 and 4 we introduce our dataset of 79 million images and explore some of its properties.
-In Section 5 we attempt scene and object recognition using a variety of nearest-neighbor methods.
+The paper is divided into three parts.
+In Section 2, we establish the minimal resolution required for scene and object recognition.
+In Sections 3 and 4, we introduce our data set of 79 million images and explore some of its properties.
+In Section 5, we attempt scene and object recognition using a variety of nearest neighbor methods.
 We measure performance at a number of semantic levels, obtaining impressive results for certain object classes.

-II.
-LOW DIMENSIONAL IMAGE REPRESENTATIONS
+2 LOW-DIMENSIONAL IMAGE REPRESENTATIONS

-A number of approaches exist for computing the gist of a image, a global low-dimensional representation that captures the scene and its constituent objects [18], [32], [24].
-We show that very low-resolution $32 \times 32$ color images can be used in this role, containing enough information for scene recognition, object
+A number of approaches exist for computing the gist of an image, a global low-dimensional representation that captures the scene and its constituent objects [18], [32], [24].
+We show that very low-resolution 32×32 color images can be used in this role, containing enough information for scene recognition, object detection, and segmentation (even when the objects occupy just a few pixels in the image).